evennia/evennia/docs/source/Contribs/Contribs-Guidelines.md

     It's often a good idea to import useful resources in `__init__.py` to make it easier to import them.
 - Your code should abide by the [Evennia Style Guide](../Coding/Evennia-Code-Style.md).
 Write it to be easy to read.
 - Your contribution _must_ be covered by [unit tests](../Coding/Unit-Testing.md).
 Put your tests in a module `tests.py` under your contrib folder (as seen above) - Evennia will find them automatically.
+Use a folder `tests/` to group your tests if there are many of them across multiple modules.
 -  The `README.md` file will be parsed and converted into a document linked from [the contrib overview page](./Contribs-Overview.md).
 It needs to be on the following form:

     ```markdown